 The National Centre for Research on Europe

 A number of courses within the programme are taught by members of the UC-based National Centre for Research on Europe (NCRE).
-The Centre is Aotearoa New Zealand's only research centre devoted to the study of Europe and the EU.
+The Centre is Aotearoa's only research centre devoted to the study of Europe and the EU.
 It fosters research on the EU that is regionally relevant.
 The Centre attracts visiting academics from all over the world and is an important national destination for those wishing to further their study in the area or utilise specialist study resources at UC.

 UC students have a number of exchange options with European institutions.

 There are no entry requirements for those entering 100-level courses on European and European Union Studies.
 It is a broad degree inviting students to explore political, social, and economic structures of modern-day Europe and the European Union and their relations to European languages and cultures.